Dharamjaigarh: History

+Udaipur State was founded in 1818 as an offshoot of Surguja State (Surguja).
+From 1860 the rulers were Rajputs of the Raksel dynasty.
+The younger son of Maharaja Amar Singh Deo of Surguja State was granted the rule of Udaipur State.
+The first Rajput Raksel ruler was Raja Bahadur Bindeshwari Prasad Singh Deo CSI.
+The present ruling family is said to be descended from a Raksel Raja of Palamau.
+The state became a British protectorate in 1818.
 Formerly known as Rābkob, Dharamjaigarh was the capital of the princely state of Udaipur before independence.
-The name of the place was changed from Rābkob to Dharamjaigarh which was named after Raja Bahadur Dharamjeet Singh Deo ruling chief, Udaipur State at that time.
+The name of the place was changed from Rābkob to Dharamjaigarh after Raja Bahadur Dharamjeet Singh Deo ruling chief, Udaipur State at that time.
 It was ruled by kings with the title Raja Bahadur.
 The kingly palace, along with the attached fruit orchards, is a major attraction of the town.

 Major Attractions

 Dharamjaigarh is a beautiful town with laid-back environs, surrounded by forests on all sides.
 A walk in any direction out of the city leads to dense, deciduous forests, dotted with small tribal villages.
 In the monsoon, there is a blanket of greenery all over.
 The town itself is divided into two parts - one located atop a small plateau, and the other known as Nichepara, below it.
 The two parts are divided by a steep slope, locally known as Ghatia.
 Some important places of tourist attraction are: